ethersphere/bee-docs/docs/introduction.md

 ## Dapps

 Swarm is all about dapps.
-We strive to provide the most developer friendly environment on which to build your decentralised organisation.
+It strives to provide the most developer friendly environment on which to build decentralised organisations.
 Built on the principles of functionality, flexibility and accessibility, Bee provides high level constructs for file storage, feeds and key-value stores, while also providing the low level access with libraries that create Single Owner and Trojan chunks